-It’s been nearly impossible to recycle underwear — until now
+It’s been nearly impossible to recycle underwear—until now

 TerraCycle sells a Zero Waste Clothing box that people and companies can buy to fill with apparel, including underwear, that will be recycled, but it costs between $123 and $313 depending on the size of the box.
 But in this case, Parade is bearing the cost of the recycling, so it’s entirely free to the consumers.
 For Téllez, it was important to make this program available to all consumers, not just Parade customers.
 “The underwear industry hasn’t spent much time thinking about the end-of-life of a product,” she says.
 “We wanted to make it as easy and seamless as possible for anybody to responsibly dispose of their underwear.”

 As I’ve reported, TerraCycle’s big breakthrough was persuading brands to pay for recycling on consumers’ behalf as part of their sustainability efforts.
 However, brands often place a cap on how much they’re willing to spend on a particular recycling program.
 Last year, it faced a lawsuit from an environmental nonprofit for being unclear about these budget constraint.
 In response, TerraCycle said it would make it clear to consumers if participation in a particular program was limited.
-In this case, Parade has confirmed that it has not set any limits on this program and is committed to running it for the long term, to enable everybody to recycle underwear.
+In this case, Parade says it hasn’t set any limits on this program and is committed to running it for the long term.

 But ultimately, Téllez acknowledges that this recycling program is just an intermediate step in the brand’s sustainability goals.
 Parade wants to to create a fully circular system where underwear can be recycled back into underwear, meaning that raw materials wouldn’t need to be used for new products.